AbdurRahman9594/grammer-spell-check/README.md

 https://www.java.com/en/download/manual.jsp

-Also, install Python in your laptop/computer through this link below, to avoid any errors, and install the Python extension in VS code.
+Also, install Python 3.12.1 (latest) on your laptop/computer through the link below.

 Make sure the Python version is 3.12.1 (latest)